gboquizo/hackathon_optimizacion_entregas_material/README.md

 ### Installing

-This steps will be on Windows
+These steps will be on Windows

 ```
   git clone https://github.com/daniel8rc/hackathon_optimizacion_entregas_material.git